restfulapi/restful-api/readme.markdown

 This declares that a resources 'things' is to be exposed via the plugin.
 Resource 'things' has two available representations, one for json, and one for xml.
 In the case of the json representation, a named configuration for the JSON converter will be created (based on the resource name and media type), and the BasicDomainClassMarshaller will be registed under that configuration, and that JSON converter configuration will be used to marshall any thing representation for 'application/json'.
 Any requests for things with a Content-Type of 'application/json' will use the DefaultJSONExtractor to convert the resource representation to a map to be passed to the backing service.

-Note that each resource representation gets its isolated set of marshallers, allowing for complete control of how any objects are marshalled for that representation.
+Note that each resource representation gets its own isolated set of marshallers, allowing for complete control of how any objects are marshalled for that representation.
 In particular, this allows for versioned representations.

 grailsApplication can be used within the restfulApiConfig closure; and references the grailsApplication instance as expected.

-Note that at present, there is no facility to define common collections of marshallers and then reference them from representations; however, this is a feature that will likely be added before 1.0 to simplify configuration.

 Consider another example in which we are supporting versioned json representations of two resources: